moaljazaery/tiles_search/README.md

     - pre-process the dictionary:
-    (because multiple tiles searching will be done on the same dictionary, preprocessing the dictionary will help to reduce the complexity) first remove all the words with length less than 7 store a sorted tiles version of all the words
+    (because multiple tiles searching will be done on the same dictionary, preprocessing the dictionary will help to reduce the complexity) first remove all the words of length greater than the maximum tiles length store a sorted tiles version of all the words

     - pre-process the query tiles (QT):